lorenzofox3/lorenzofox/posts/schema-first-design/index.md

 In the Javascript ecosystem, [Typescript](https://www.typescriptlang.org/), which brings static typing to Javascript, has also become a popular tool for describing data structures and enforcing their consistency throughout the software stack.
 However, types disappear at runtime and are less useful when it comes to building runtime logic (i.e. actually validating a data input passed to a function, for example).
 For these reasons, developers sometimes tend to duplicate the data structure definition to accommodate different use cases, or rely on libraries that are more specialised and less versatile than a *dumb* serialisable format like json.

 The good news, is that you can use libraries to infer types from a JSON schema.
-If you paid attention to the schema definiton in the introduction, you should have noticed that it ``satisfies`` a JSON schema.
-This gives you auto-completion when writing your schema, and makes sure you don't have any syntax errors.
+If you paid attention to the schema definition in the introduction, you should have noticed that it ``satisfies`` a JSON schema.
+This gives you auto-completion when you write your schema, and makes sure you don't have any syntax errors.
 We can also use the ``FromSchema`` from the same [json-schema-to-ts library](https://github.com/thomasaribart/json-schema-to-ts) to infer the definition of the commands.

 ```typescript